KuangWei-hash/ArduinoRelay/README.md

 |PINB|1|
 |PINC|1|

+- command value is 3.
-analog value is from 0 to 1023.
-PIND,PINB,PINC are a bitmap of Arduino pins(true/false per bit)
+- analog value is from 0 to 1023.
+- PIND,PINB,PINC are a bitmap of Arduino pins(true/false per bit)